 2022 Annual Banquet

-The San Angelo Chamber of Commerce will host its 106th Annual Banquet on January 20, 2022 at the McNease Convention Center.
+The San Angelo Chamber of Commerce hosted its 106th Annual Banquet on January 20, 2022 at the McNease Convention Center.

 Unique to San Angelo, the Chamber's Annual Banquet is a time-honored tradition, celebrating its 106th year in 2022.
 For decades, the Chamber has been bringing together the business community to honor those who are dedicated to moving forward, promoting progress, and striving for success.